Open science - Norm of science

 ## Open science {image-slide}

-/ − automatically replaced by the author − automatically replaced by the title
+/ − − automatically replaced by the title